1. Open Container Initiative

 3.4. containerd/namespaces

-containerd offers a fully namespaced API so multiple consumers can all use a single containerd instance without conflicting with one another.
+containerd offers a fully namespaced API so multiple consumers can all use a single containerd instance without conflicting with one another, that allows multi-tenancy within a single daemon.

 Consumers are able to have containers with the same names but with settings and/or configurations that vary drastically.
 For example, system or infrastructure level containers can be hidden in one namespace while user level containers are kept in another.
 Underlying image content is still shared via content addresses but image names and metadata are separate per namespace.